jenkovinich/dotfiles/README.md

 Use `tmux ls` to determine which sessions are open, and use `tmux a -t [SESSION NUMBER/NAME]` to go into that session.

+## AutoHotKeys

+This is to allow the remapping of the keys in Windows.

+Currently, this is configured for use with the CAPS Lock Key to ESC.

 ```
 ```